jroes/library/coffeescript/chapters/02_syntax.md

     alert inspect(a)

 If you don't pass any arguments with an invocation, CoffeeScript has no way of working out if you intend to invoke the function, or just treat it like a variable.
 In this respect, CoffeeScript's behavior differs from Ruby which always invokes references to functions, and more similar to Python's.
-This has been the source of a few errors in my CoffeeScript programs, so it's worth keeping an eye out for cases where you intend to call a function without any arguments, and include parenthesis.
+This has been the source of a few errors in my CoffeeScript programs, so it's worth keeping an eye out for cases where you intend to call a function without any arguments, and include parentheses.

 ###Function context